 Below is a chart that reports the history of forfeiture with number of real property parcels.
-As you can see from the data, there was an increase in the number of parcels and an increase in base tax dollars in forfeiture for 2019.
+As you can see from the data, there was a decrease in the number of parcels and an increase in base tax dollars in forfeiture for 2020.